disneystreaming/neutrino/README.md

     }
 }
 ```
-Here is how we bind the dependencies with neutrino.
+Here is how we bind the dependencies with the module API extensions introduced in the neutrino framework.
 ```scala
 class FilterModule(dbConfig: DbConfig) extends SparkModule {
     override def configure(): Unit = {